DEFRA/software-development-standards/docs/guides/docker_guidance.md

 - Files are owned by `root:root`
 - The container runs as the `node` user (non-root) via `USER node`
 - Since the `node` user doesn't own the files, it has no write permissions by default
+- Using chmod -R a-w removes write permissions for all users, including the running user, ensuring files are read-only at runtime.
 - This satisfies security scanning requirements in tools like Sonarqube without needing explicit `chmod` commands

 **Approaches to avoid:**